Frequently Asked Questions

 You enter the founder's email, add an optional personal note, and optionally attach their pitch deck.
 The founder receives a personalized email explaining that you've reviewed their deck and are asking them to run it through PitchVault before your next conversation.

-Clicking the link in the email automatically logs the founder in (or creates a free account) and — if you attached their deck — pre-loads it in the analyzer.
+Clicking the link in the email automatically logs the founder in (or creates their account if they don't have one) and — if you attached their deck — pre-loads it in the analyzer.
 The founder runs the analysis and decides whether to share the results with you.
 When they share, you receive an email notification with a direct link to their report.

 Founder ownership is preserved throughout: the report belongs to the founder, and they control what gets shared.
 You cannot access the report unless they choose to share it.